Guide last updated by Hester Swift, September 2025

 Official Journal print edition: primary legislation was published in the OJ from the 1960s onwards (digitised versions of the print edition are on EUR-Lex - see above)

-UN Treaty Series: English translations of the 1950s founding treaties were published in the UNTS, which is available online.
-The FLARE Index to Treaties gives UNTS citations.
-In the UNTS the ECSC Treaty has the heading Treaty between the Federal Republic of Germany [etc.]... instituting the European Coal and Steel Community.
+UN Treaty Series: English translations of the 1950s founding treaties were published in the UNTS, which is available online (see FLARE Index to Treaties for UNTS citations).
+In the UNTS, the ECSC Treaty has the title Treaty between the Federal Republic of Germany...instituting the European Coal and Steel Community.

-The main types of secondary legislation (or 'legal acts') are directives, regulations and decisions.
+The main types of secondary legislation (also known as 'legal acts') are directives, regulations and decisions.

 Depending on the procedure used to pass a particular legal act, it is classed either as a 'legislative act' or a 'non-legislative' act.
 Non-legislative acts include delegated or implementing legislation made by the European Commission under the authority of a legislative act.